ikromin/jphotoframe/README.md

 * Current date/time display with custom date/time formats
 * Adjustable text font sizes
 * Fills in the background on vertical photos using the photo as the source
-* Weather forecast using Yahoo!
-Weather
+* Weather forecast using OpenWeatherMap
 * Pausable operation i.e. during photo frame offline hours

 ## Issues Fixed